elastic/apm/specs/integrations/synthetics.md

 It's important to note that there is no dedicated waterfall information for the HTTP checks in the Synthetics UI.
 Consequently, the linking here will directly take you to the APM transaction if the backend is also traced by Elastic APM or OTEL (OpenTelemetry)-based agents.

-**NOTE: The correlation remain applicable even if downstream services are traced by OpenTelemetry (OTEL)-based agents.
+**NOTE: The correlation remain applicable even if downstream services are traced by OpenTelemetry (OTel)-based agents.
 This ensures a consistent and seamless tracing experience regardless of the underlying tracing infrastructure.**

 ### Identifying Synthetics trace